ufo-github/ponyfoo/posts/why-buildfirst.md

 _Build First_ is a set of principles I've collected over the years and which is influenced by several sources.
 This article aims to explain the driving principles behind the [JavaScript Application Design][1] book, the authors and resources which influenced its creation, and detail the benefits of taking _Build First_ for a spin.

+In this article, my aim is to help you discover the _Build First_ paradigm, its applications, strengths, and pitfalls.

+...

 [1]: http://bevacqua.io/buildfirst "JavaScript Application Design: A Build First Approach"